Is Genetic Testing Right for Everyone?

 PartnerMD believes that the highest level of care is individualized, personal, and based on our knowledge of you as a person.
 We will not promote genetic tests that will either be uninformative or cause you more stress and anxiety about unknown or unlikely medical problems.

-Genetic testing is a rapidly developing field that generates a lot of questions.
 If you have questions about genetic testing, don’t hesitate to reach out to us at PartnerMD.
 In addition, feel free to check out these resources for more information on genetic testing:

 - What is Genetic Testing?